crystalthedeveloper/theme-switcher-cloud/README.md

 ## Updating the Script
 1. Edit `theme-switcher.js`.
+2. (Optional) run `npm run dev` to preview locally.
-2. Re-run `webflow cloud deploy`.
+3. Re-run `webflow cloud deploy`.
-3. Publish your Webflow site so it loads the latest asset.
+4. Publish your Webflow site so it loads the latest asset.

 ## Support
 For Marketplace listing notes or questions, reach out via the GitHub repository or your Webflow Expert profile.